logo

 For illustration purposes only | Source: Midjourney

-One evening, Jack asked me, "Now that things have settled, how about that dinner I promised you?"
+One evening, Jack asked me, "How about that dinner I promised you?"

 "You know what, Jack?
 I think I finally have the time."